gmcmillan100/docs/latex.md

 	cd docs
 	sphinx-build -b latex . _build/latex
 	```
-2. Inside the `latex` directory, the file `Tester.tex` is the root file for the pdf.
+2. Inside the `latex` directory, the file `Tester.tex` is the default root file for the pdf.

 3. Use `pdflatex` to convert the .tex file to pdf: